-Intellectual property and patents have separate valuation concerns.
+Finding the value of intellectual property and patents is a specialized field.
 However, this type of valuation can impact a wide range of businesses.
 Taxes are complex when it comes to IP and patents, but it is also important to make sure trade secrets and trademarks can be protected.
-But you might also seek an IP and patent valuation in order to plan, secure a merger or acquisition, or during litigation.
+Other reasons for IP and patent valuations include business planning, mergers and acquisitions and litigation support.

-Once you have a patent or intellectual property that has value, you need to make sure it is protected.
+Make sure your patent or intellectual property is protected by understanding what it’s worth on the market.
 Defining assets that are not necessarily tangible can be complex, though.
 Yet for many businesses, understanding those assets and their precise worth can add value and keep the company in compliance with all applicable laws.

 Purchase Price Allocations (ASC 805)